Important

 Washing

 If we have given you plaster of Paris to keep your hand immobile (not moving), leave the dressings on and keep them dry.
 Do this until a doctor or physiotherapist has reviewed your progress at your follow-up appointment.
+The timing of this appointment will vary, depending on your surgical procedure.

 Some patients will see a hand therapist, who will provide a thermoplastic splint to wear as soon as possible (at the latest, two weeks) after surgery.
 This will be lighter and easier to manage.